dedis/cothority/byzcoin/README.md

 2.a If the leader is not responding, they send the `ClientTransaction` to the other nodes, indicating that the node failed to send the transaction.
- Every node that fails to send such a transaction to the leader will start requesting a viewchange.
+ Every node that fails to send such a transaction to the leader will start requesting a view-change.

 3. The leader verifies it's a new `ClientTransaction`, and then puts the `ClientTransction` in a queue.
-As the client might have sent the `ClientTransaction` to multiple nodes, the leader might receive them more than once, so he has to make sure that only unique `ClientTransaction`s are included in the queue.
+As the client might have sent the `ClientTransaction` to multiple nodes, the leader might receive them more than once, so it has to make sure that only unique `ClientTransaction`s are included in the queue.

 4. If no block is being verified, the leader starts a new _proposed_ block: